zgs3/Sprint5_React_ShoppingCart/README.md

 ## Description

-Application is named "Shopping Cart+".
+Application is named "The Cart+".

 Main purpose of this application is to serve as a shopping list, but it can also be used for making other lists like a "To-do list" or any other list of item's or task's.

-"Shopping Cart+" is able to save items to browser local storage and load saved items after the browser was closed and opened.
+"The Cart+" is able to save items to browser local storage and load saved items after the browser was closed and opened.

 ## How to use the app?